12. Data frames#

 stopifnot(is.character(by), is.data.frame(df))

-df <- droplevels(df) # factors might have unused levels
+df <- droplevels(df) # factors may have unused levels

 structure(